Doctor's Letter For Travelling With Medication

 When Do You Need a Medication Travel Letter?

-The Home Office recommends carrying a doctor’s letter for any controlled drug when entering or leaving the UK.
-This includes opioids (morphine, oxycodone, codeine), benzodiazepines, methylphenidate, tramadol, pregabalin, and others listed under the Misuse of Drugs Regulations 2001.
+The Home Office recommends a doctor's letter for any controlled drug carried into or out of the UK.
+This includes opioids such as morphine, oxycodone, and codeine, plus benzodiazepines, methylphenidate, tramadol, and pregabalin, all listed under the Misuse of Drugs Regulations 2001.

 Injectables and medical devices

 Insulin, anticoagulant injections, EpiPens, insulin pumps, and other injectables require a letter for airport security.
-Liquid medications over 100ml carried in hand luggage also require supporting documentation.
+Liquid medications over 100ml carried in hand luggage also require supporting documentation under UK aviation security rules.

 Large supply quantities

 Carrying more than 30 days of supply draws customs attention.
-Up to a 3-month supply of controlled drugs may be carried without a Home Office personal export licence, but a doctor’s letter confirming the supply is consistent with the treatment plan is strongly advised.
+Up to a 3-month supply of controlled drugs may be carried without a Home Office personal export licence, but a doctor's letter confirming the supply matches your treatment plan is strongly advised.

 Restricted medications at destination

 Medications freely available in the UK may be controlled or banned abroad.
 Codeine, tramadol, certain antihistamines, and CBD products are restricted in numerous countries.
-Always check with the destination country’s embassy — a doctor’s letter does not override destination country law.
+Always check with the destination country's embassy, as a doctor's letter does not override destination country law.

 Long-term conditions on regular medication

-For travellers managing chronic conditions — diabetes, epilepsy, COPD, heart disease — a letter listing current medications provides essential backup if medication is lost, confiscated, or if emergency treatment is needed abroad.
+For travellers managing chronic conditions including diabetes, epilepsy, COPD, and heart disease, a letter listing current medications provides essential backup if medication is lost, confiscated, or if emergency treatment is needed abroad.

 Unlabelled or repackaged medications

 Medications should always be carried in original labelled containers.
-If packaging is missing or if international brand names differ from UK equivalents, a doctor’s letter provides verification that the supply is legitimately prescribed.
+If packaging is missing, or if international brand names differ from UK equivalents, a doctor's letter verifies the supply is legitimately prescribed.

 Controlled Drugs: What UK Law Requires